TjarkGall/decision-tool-interface/README.md

 ## Acknowledgments

-This project was developed as part of XYZ University's research initiative on sustainable urban mobility.
-We would like to acknowledge the support and contributions from the research team and funding agencies.
+This project was developed as part of the Anthropolis Chair's (IRT SystemX/CentraleSupélec) research on sustainable urban mobility.
+We would like to acknowledge the support and contributions of the research team and funding agencies.

 ## Contact